danbourdier/TriHarder/README.md

 * Google Maps API is a powerful technology that allows a huge array of features that enable the user the ability to not only map routes.
 But also, the following;

   1. Geocoding API, by providing a zip code, city name, country name, and more we can pan the map to the specified location.
 What happens in the below code is we make a call to the API and manipulate the response (contingent of a code 200) by setting our map's center prop to the returned object coordinates.
-As noted by keying in to [`geometry`][`location`]
+As noted by keying in to [`geometry`][`location`].
+    A very straight forward tool and intuitive to use!

   <p>
     <img style="float: left" width="410" height="200" src="https://github.com/danbourdier/TriHarder/blob/master/app/assets/images/geo1.png">